The key ingredient that makes all of your sales effectiveness programs generate strong returns

 As a result, sales training often defaults to coming across as generic and not rooted in reality.

-Executives spend a lot of money on sales training programs.
-But without visibility into frontline sales conversations, they are flying on blind faith that the training is actually being implemented in a live setting.
+But without visibility into frontline sales conversations, we are flying on blind faith that this expensive training is actually being implemented in a live setting.

-The reality is that your middle-of-the-pack reps are likely reverting back to their old behaviors almost immediately after training.
+The reality is that your reps are likely reverting back to their old behaviors almost immediately after training:

-Without visibility, uplift in new behaviors are impossible to monitor, measure, and therefore, reinforce.
+Without visibility, uplift in new behaviors are impossible to monitor, measure, and therefore, very difficult to reinforce.

 Coaching suffers from the same afflictions as sales training:

-You cannot coach effectively without an understanding of how each rep conducts their sales conversations.
+You cannot coach effectively without an understanding of how each rep conducts their sales conversations consistently.

 That’s because coaching is a diagnostic discipline.

-Think of a doctor prescribing a remedy without understanding the problem.
+Think of a doctor prescribing a remedy without understanding the underlying problem.

 Coaching works the same way.
-Addressing the wrong things in the wrong ways with your reps might just make them better at doing things incorrectly (or send them into a tailspin of frustration).
+Addressing the wrong things in the wrong ways with your reps will demoralize or frustrate them.

 Reinforcement can’t happen if you’re wearing a blindfold.

-3) Why “We Only Hire A-Players” Inevitably Fails
+“We Only Hire A-Players” Doesn’t Close the Gap

-So getting this right is hard to pull off.
-Against your best intentions, you’ll still find yourself hiring “average” people much of the time.
+Against your best intentions, you’ll still find yourself hiring “middle-of-the-pack” reps much of the time.

-Even if you “know” you have an A-Player candidate, hiring these people in abundance is expensive and frustrating.
+you have an A+ candidate, hiring these people in abundance

-For a fast-growing company with a sales headcount number to hit, that’s a tough approach to be exclusive to.
+For a fast-growing company with an aggressive headcount number to hit, that’s a tough approach to be exclusive to.

-“Middle-of-the-pack” sales reps are – by definition – reps that have high potential, but haven’t yet figured out a way to operate at that potential with consistency.
+“Middle-of-the-pack” sales reps are – by definition – reps that have high potential

 “Average reps” will become your top-notch reps given the right development, and it is an extremely high leverage endeavor to take on:

-4) Why a “Repeatable Sales Process” Fails Without Visibility
+A “Repeatable Sales Process” Often Fails Without Visibility

 If everyone is taking the same steps and following the same behaviors, shouldn’t they all have the same results?